Chartered Accountant (CA) Trainee Programme

 - Already registered on our Job Site? > Already registered? > Login here.

-- Select the appropriate IRC number to view the full advertisement.
+- • Select the appropriate IRC 30100 to view the full advertisement.

-Please include a copy of your academic transcript and your identity document with your application.
+Please include a copy of your academic transcript, curriculum vitae and identity document with your application.

-The closing date for applications is 15 August 2019.
+The closing date for applications is 30 September 2020.
 Late applications will not be considered.
-Ref. no.: IRC29112

 Shortlisted applicants will be invited to participate in interviews, assessments and a security clearance as part of the selection process.
 Suitable candidates will be selected based on the SARB’s commitment to diversifying its workforce.
 Correspondence will be limited to shortlisted candidates only.